-- Have a regular meeting time and place(s) - Publish notices of their meeting agendas and minutes and open meetings to any interested party - Post meeting agendas and minutes to the NCCEH website on a timely basis - Have participation from a large variety of providers, stakeholders, and subpopulations from each county within the physical bounds of the Regional Committee - Design coordinated entry systems within parameters set forth in the NC BoS CoC Coordinated Entry written standards - Administer coordinated entry systems - Annually elect a Regional Lead and alternate to represent the Regional Committee on the NC BoS CoC Steering Committee - Elect leadership positions as outlined below, - Regional Committees will develop, approve, and maintain a regional participants will sign a code of conduct policy.
-NCCEH staff will set of Code of Conduct framework for all Regions.
-Based off this framework, Regions will develop a Code of Conduct to include specific needs of the region.
+- Have a regular meeting time and place(s) - Publish notices of their meeting agendas and minutes and open meetings to any interested party - Post meeting agendas and minutes to the NCCEH website on a timely basis - Have participation from a large variety of providers, stakeholders, and subpopulations from each county within the physical bounds of the Regional Committee - Design coordinated entry systems within parameters set forth in the NC BoS CoC Coordinated Entry written standards - · Administer coordinated entry systems - Annually elect a Regional Lead and alternate to represent the Regional Committee on the NC BoS CoC Steering Committee - Elect leadership positions as outlined below - Regional Committees will develop, approve, and maintain a regional code of conduct policy.
 The policy will be updated annually and approval of the policy will be recorded in Regional Committee minutes.
-The Ppolicy shall cover conflict of interest in regards to serving on funding review and selection committees and abstaining from voting when there is a conflict of interest presents.
-Regional Committees will publicly post T the code of conductwill be publicly posted to cachon the -Regional Committee's webpage on the NCCEH website.
+The policy shall cover conflict of interest in regards to serving on funding review and selection committees and abstaining from voting when there-a conflict of interest presents.
+Regional Committees will publicly post the code of conduct_on the Regional Committee's webpage on the NCCEH website.